 Impact

 The vulnerability is an improper control of the filename used in a PHP include/require statement, allowing an attacker to request arbitrary local files through the Chop Chop Pop‑Up Chop Chop plugin.
-If the attacker supplies a path that points to a file containing executable PHP code, the server may include that code, resulting in the execution of arbitrary scripts and a full compromise of the website's confidentiality, integrity, and availability.
+If the attacker supplies a path that points to a file containing executable PHP code, the server may include that code, potentially allowing the execution of arbitrary PHP scripts on the server, which may affect the site’s confidentiality, integrity, and availability.

 Affected Systems